patsprice/https-github.com-bretfisher-container.training/slides/k8s/concepts-k8s.md

 --

-- In this workshop, we run our app on a single node first

-- We will need to build images and ship them around
+- Docker is easiest runtime to use, and also builds images

 - We can do these things without Docker
   <br/>